 - Call the police to report the accident

 - For injuries, seek medical care, even if you feel confused or shaken-up

 - Call the rental insurance company to report the accident

-If you are hit and injured by another driver while driving a rental car, call 1-858-551-2090 to speak to a San Diego personal injury attorney at the Law Offices of Michael Pines, APC.
+If you are hit and injured by another driver while driving a rental car, call 1-858-551-2090 to speak to a San Diego personal injury attorney at the Pines Salomon Injury Lawyers, APC..
 Our attorneys will confidentially discuss your options in order to preserve your legal rights.
 Contact us today.

 Don’t miss tomorrow’s rental car series blog on rental car contracts and how insurance coverage may or may not cover you in the event of a car accident.